1. Students are expected to obey all local, state, and federal laws governing the possession, use, and distribution of alcohol.

 Trash may not at any time, be placed in hallways, breezeways, on doorsteps, balconies, or in other public areas of the apartments.

-Excessive trash in the residential facilities or failure to properly dispose of trash will result in immediate fines being placed on students’ accounts as well as possible disciplinary action for repeated offenses.
+Excessive trash in the residential facilities or failure to properly dispose of trash will result in fines being placed on students’ accounts as well as possible disciplinary action for repeated offenses.

 Village Apartments Eligibility

 Students are eligible to live in the Village Apartments if they meet one of the following criteria: